LeoIacca/rPOP/README.md

 > which 3dFWHMx

-in your terminal.
+in your MAC OS terminal.
 It should look something like

 > /Users/myusername/abin/3dFWHMx